ColinDabritz/rails_lab_coat/README.md

     * heroku toolbelt
 * Ruby Koans
 * To be added:
-    * Full Hartl Tutorial Compatability
+    * Full Hartl Tutorial compatibility
     * watchr (to run koans, nice tool)

 This VM does NOT provide: